0 Comment

 Seek Funding For The Program

-When buying a car, buyers should consider how much they can afford to spend on the car.
+When buying a car, buyers should consider how much they can afford to spend on the vehicle.

-This includes the down payment and the regular monthly installments that one needs to pay.
+This budget includes the down payment and the regular monthly installments that one needs to pay.

 Hence, the buyer would look at his or her current income and the expected growth in coming years.